Claude Frédéric t'Serclaes, Count of Tilly: War of the Spanish Succession

 In the spring of 1702, at the start of the War of the Spanish Succession he was placed with a small army around the German city of Xanten.
 The French under Boufflers tried to ambush him there with a superior force but Tilly narrowly escaped the maneuver and united his forces with those of the Earl of Athlone.
 An act which earned him much praise.
 Under Athlone the combined army was then able to prevent the fall of Nijmegen.

 The following year he served under Jacob van Wassenaer Obdam near Antwerp and fought in the Battle of Ekeren.
 Their small Dutch force was surrounded by a much larger Franco-Spanish army and Obdam fled, thinking his army was destroyed.
 The Lord of Slangenburg and Tilly however took over command and managed to force back the Franco-Spanish troops and break the encirclement.
 During this battle Tilly's older brother commanded a corps on the Franco-Spanish side.

 Allied battle order at Malplaquet.
 Tilly is mentioned as one of the supreme commanders.

 In the ensuing campaigns, Tilly served under Ouwerkerk and became general of the Dutch cavalry in 1704, proving to be one of the most skilful and dependable cavalry commanders of the Allied army.
 He took part in the Battle of Ramillies and the Battle of Oudenarde and played a very important role during both battles.
 When field marshal Ouwerkerk died in 1708, during Siege of Lille, Tilly became de facto supreme commander of the Dutch army in the Netherlands.
 The Dutch States General didn't promote him to that position officially, because that would offend the Frisians and Groningers who wanted their stadtholder, John William Friso, the Prince of Orange, in that position.
 Tilly did not possess the authority that Ouwerkerk had enjoyed.
 Although Ouwerkerk lacked the prestige of Marlborough, he had been the undisputed Dutch military commander and had played a significant role in the victories achieved.
-In contrast, despite his achievements, Tilly remained completely overshadowed by the Duke of Marlborough and Eugene of Savoy, lacking the stature to assert himself as the leader of the Dutch generals.
+In contrast, despite his achievements, Tilly remained completely overshadowed by the Duke of Marlborough and Eugene of Savoy and lacked the stature to assert himself as the leader of the Dutch generals.